katydecorah/documentation-action/README.md

 To use this action, create two workflow files:

-1. `.github/workflows/example.yml` - this will hold a sample action to run your action.
+1. `.github/workflows/example.yml` - in this file, create an example action to run your action.
 2. `.github/workflows/documentation.yml` - this will hold the action documented below.
 Follow the steps below to set up the documetnation action:

 <!-- START GENERATED DOCUMENTATION -->